Background

 About Kaan Boztug

 Univ.-Prof. Dr. med.
 Kaan Boztug, born in Eregli/Turkey, studied Medicine in Düsseldorf, Freiburg and London.
 In 2011, he joined the CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences in Vienna as Principal Investigator, establishing his own research group.
 He is a physician and Professor of Pediatrics and Inflammation Research at the Department of Pediatrics and Adolescent Medicine at the Medical University Vienna.
 He is a Consultant in Pediatric Hematology/Oncology & Head of Pediatric Immunology at the St. Anna Children’s Hospital, has headed the Vienna Center for Rare and Undiagnosed Diseases (CeRUD) since 2014, and has been the Director of the Ludwig Boltzmann Institute for Rare and Undiagnosed Diseases since 2016.
-Since March 2019, he heads the St. Anna Children’s Cancer Research Institute as Scientific Director.
+From March 2019 to January 2025, he was Scientific Director of the St. Anna Children’s Cancer Research Institute.